Who is our Metropolitan?

 Titular Bishops:

-Bishops who are assigned a title of ancient dioceses that no
+Bishops who are assigned a title of ancient Dioceses that

-longer function are called titular bishops.
-The Diocese of
+no longer function are called titular Bishops.
+The Diocese

-Sourozh, the diocese of the Russian Orthodox Church (Moscow
+of Sourozh, the Diocese of the Russian Orthodox Church

-Patriarchate) in Great Britain and Ireland, is an example.
+(Moscow Patriarchate) in Great Britain and Ireland, is an

 |